AviatrixSystems/Docs/HowTos/site2cloud.rst

 To download a configuration:

-1. After creating a Site2Cloud connection, select the remote site device from the table on the Setup Site2Cloud Connection page and click EDIT.
+1. After creating a Site2Cloud connection, select the remote site device from the table on the Setup Site2Cloud Connection page and click **Edit**.
-#. <do you have to select a local/remote identifier first?>
 #.
-In the DOWNLOAD CONFIGURATION area, select your remote site device from the Vendor menu, or use the Generic/Vendor Independent template (you select Generic for anything that is not an Aviatrix gateway.
+In the Download Configuration area, select your remote site device from the Vendor menu, or use the Generic/Vendor Independent template (you select Generic for anything that is not an Aviatrix gateway.
 If you are connecting two Aviatrix gateways, you select Aviatrix as the vendor).

 - If you select a Generic vendor, the Platform field is populated as Generic, and the Software field is populated with Vendor Independent.
-- If you select the Aviatrix vendor, the Platform is populated with UCC, and the Software version is 1.0?
+- If you select the Aviatrix vendor, the Platform is populated with UCC, and the Software version is 1.0.
 - If you select a specific hardware vendor (such as Cisco), available platforms belonging to that vendor are displayed in the Platform field, and the Software field is populated with related software versions.

 How to use this downloaded configuration: